UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 vpath %.c $(ICEC_SRC)/platforms/x86
 {{< /code >}}

-Finally, we must include al the rules with their respective prerequisites to compile our program.
+Finally, we must include all the rules with their respective prerequisites to compile our program.

 {{< code >}}
 all: $(SLICE).h $(TARGET)